 Our human resource and operational teams are working collectively to create a toolkit for our industry.
 We will be working with partners across the industry to educate one another and publish this toolkit for human resource and management professionals.
 Our intent is to create actionable guidance for all companies in renewable and clean energy industry, and effort with the specific goal of scalability and continuous change.

-We will outline: (1) the ecosystems of non-profits working to create more access and opportunities for under-represented candidates; (2) minority-owned businesses within the renewable energy industry; and (3) build an industry-wide bridge between minority and under-resourced communities in universities and historically black colleges and universities.
+We will outline: (1) the ecosystems of non-profits working to create more access and opportunities for under-represented candidates; (2) minority-owned businesses within the renewable and clean energy industry; and (3) build an industry-wide bridge between minority and under-resourced communities in universities and historically black colleges and universities.

 To begin with, we are working with The Urban Alliance, based in the DC Metro area, that is focused on developing access and opportunities for local high-school students and actively seeking new employer partner organizations nationwide.

 We are working collectively to invest in under-resourced communities, and as a first step have focused on African American communities with the goal of expanding to focus on a broader set of impacts to communities and groups like the Latino communities, Native American communities and women.
 Initially, the group has coordinated an educational, advocacy, community impact and fundraising effort to support the NAACP Legal Defense and Education Fund, The Southern Poverty Law Center, and the Urban League that now totals in excess of $200,000.
 We are also prioritizing providing affordable solar services to these communities.